 - Power View: Power View allows the user to create stunning visualizations with drag-n-drop features.
 Power View is available for SQL Servers, Sharepoint, Excel, and Power BI.

 - Power Maps: These are mainly used to create 3-D visualizations and represent geospatial data in the form of maps.
 Power maps get the information about the latitude, longitude, city, state, country, or address and create a detailed map, such as bubble, filled, heat, and shape map.

 - Power Q&A: After deploying the data model on the Power BI website, Power Q&A can be used to answer your questions about the data.
 It works with Power View so that you can ask the queries and visualize the data based on various constraints.
 For example, the number of customers in a particular city, or sales in different countries as bubbles.

 - Power BI Desktop: It’s free software that can be used by a single user to connect different data sources, perform data manipulation, and create reports.
 For a small business, Power BI Desktop is the best way to perform data analysis and use it to make better decisions.

 - Power BI Website: Power BI website hosts your Power BI files and is used to publish the reports and dashboards on the servers.
 Also, the user can connect various data sources and create reports and dashboards online.

 - Power BI Service: This component of Power BI enables the user to share the reports and dashboards on the cloud which can be accessed by other members of the enterprise.
 Power BI Service connects with other components and allows you to connect with the data from any location.

 - Power BI Application: Power BI Apps provide a live view of the dashboards and reports published on the cloud.
 It helps the user to gain insights by executing queries in a natural language.

-Now that you’ve understood what a Power BI dashboard is and its importance, let’s compare it with the Power BI report and see how different they are from each other.
+Now that you’ve understood what a Power BI dashboard is and its importance, let’s compare it with the Power BI reports and see how different they are from each other.

 Learn more about Power BI from this Power BI Tutorial!